FD Monthly Interest Calculator 2026 — Monthly Payout on Your Deposit

 - PPF vs FD — Compare PPF vs fixed deposit across returns, tax treatment (EEE vs taxable), lock-in, and liquidity for safe investments.

-This calculator provides estimates based on the interest rates and tenure shown.
+Disclaimer: This calculator provides estimates based on the interest rates and tenure shown.
 Actual maturity may vary based on the bank's specific compounding method and any rate revisions during the tenure.
 Bank rates are sourced from public data and may not reflect the latest changes — always confirm with your bank before investing.
 TDS is deducted at source if applicable.
 This is not financial advice.
 RupayWise is not a deposit broker or financial advisor.